What is Lead Generation: definition, strategies, tools, techniques, and trends

 Examples of advertising tools: Google Ads, AdEspresso, AdRoll.

 Lead generation techniques

 Your whole landing page should always look amazing, but your CTA must be extra alluring to motivate the lead to sign up.
 Use the potential buyer’s fears and desires when composing the CTA.

 Almost 60% of users would never recommend a website that isn’t mobile-optimized.
 Make sure all elements are displayed correctly, and your lead can sign up from mobile.

-According to numerous research, email marketing is still the best choice for business in 2020.
+According to numerous research, email marketing is still the best choice for business in 2021.
 Take advantage of it to nurture leads, onboard, share updates, and, of course, sell.

 Word of mouth works great in any business.
 So, let your clients share a referral link to bring you new targeted leads for a small bonus or reward.